 With the current advancement in bullet manufacturing and the use of blended metal technology has come the creation of near-perfect high-ballistic coefficient (BC) bullets that allow shooters to stretch the legs of the big-bore guns to distances once thought impossible.

-For many shooters, 500 yards is a long shot, and to a skilled marksman with a precision rifle, solid optics and superb ammunition, 1000 yards is just the starting point.
-With the .408 CheyTac, first-round accurate hits are achievable at distances over 2000 yards.
+For many shooters, 500 yards is a long shot, and to a skilled marksman with a precision rifle, solid optics and superb ammunition, 1,000 yards is just the starting point.
+With the .408 CheyTac, first-round accurate hits are achievable at distances more than 2,000 yards.
 Over the last few years the need of our military to “reach out and touch someone” has been an understatement.
 Today’s snipers have the need to extend their engagement distances beyond what was possible on yesterday’s battlefield.
 Snipers have made some incredible shots with their M82 Barrett .50 caliber rifles since the early 1990s.

 As technology continues to advance, the time has come to have more accurate purpose-built weapons systems designed to use these highly advanced rounds of ammunitions being produced to enhance the extreme long-range sniping efforts.